 Who remembers the ‘ I am Joe’s [fill in organ]’ articles in Reader’s Digest way back when?
 They were my introduction to anatomy and physiology, and one of my inspirations for becoming a doctor (along with M*A*S*H and Star Trek).
 I found my niche working as a palliative care physician for 18 years, caring for terminally ill patients and their families in their homes for most of that time.

-I was mired in a frustrating mix of low mood, low motivation and high anxiety for several years; health coaching gave me new and effective tools for getting well.
+Health coaching has given me new and effective tools for getting well.
 I've become more self-compassionate, more present, more energetic and motivated, and healthier.
 Its principles continue to move me to my optimal health!
-I am now an ADAPT certified functional health coach, ready to help others with struggles such as the ones I've faced.
+I became an ADAPT certified functional health coach to help others with similar health challenges, and those who want to reinforce their wellbeing.

-As a health coach, a patient, and a physician, I know that attention to lifestyle helps, and that it can feel nearly impossible to make progress on your own!
-When you’re feeling, as I was, overwhelmed by the work ahead, or stuck in a state of low motivation, coaching provides inspiration, support and accountability to make those small, essential and cumulative steps toward wellness.
+As a health coach, a physician, and a patient, I know that attention to lifestyle helps, and that it can feel nearly impossible to make progress on your own!
+When you’re feeling overwhelmed by the work ahead, or stuck in a state of low motivation, coaching provides inspiration, support and accountability to make those small, essential and cumulative steps toward wellness.